| |

 A scavenger hunt is an awesome indoor activity.
 Your kids will have a blast looking for the objects on your DIY list or using any of our free scavenger hunt printables --> Colors, Numbers, Letters, and Shapes.

-6. Indoor camping fun
+6. Indoor Camping Fun

 Enjoy the thrill of camping without leaving your house.
+This winter activity inside transforms your living space into an adventure zone!

 If you have a tent, you can set up a campsite in one of the rooms in your house.
+No tent?
+No worries!
+Grab some sheets and blankets and build a tent.

 LOVE TREE Large Kids Teepee Tent Portable Children Play Tent for Boys Indoor Outdoor Use Fort with Carrying Case BlackLOVE TREE Large Kids Teepee Tent Portable Children Play Tent for Boys Indoor Outdoor Use Fort with Carrying Case BlackNARMAY Play Tent Space World Dome Tent for Kids Indoor / Outdoor Fun - 48 x 48 x 40 inchNARMAY Play Tent Space World Dome Tent for Kids Indoor / Outdoor Fun - 48 x 48 x 40 inchKids Teepee Tent for Kids - with Mat, Light String, Pillow & Blanket | Teepee Tent for Kids | Kids Play Tent | Kids Teepee Play Tent | Toddler Teepee Tent for Girls & BoysKids Teepee Tent for Kids - with Mat, Light String, Pillow & Blanket | Teepee Tent for Kids | Kids Play Tent | Kids Teepee Play Tent | Toddler Teepee Tent for Girls & BoysNARMAY Play Tent Easy Fun Dome Tent for Kids Indoor / Outdoor Fun - 60 x 60 x 44 inchNARMAY Play Tent Easy Fun Dome Tent for Kids Indoor / Outdoor Fun - 60 x 60 x 44 inchKids Camping Play Tent Toys for 3 4 5 6 7 Year Old Boys Girls Pretend Play with Campfire / Fruits/ BBQ/ Exploration Bug Catching Kit Full Camping Gear Set for Toddler Indoor Outdoor Pretend-Play GameKids Camping Play Tent Toys for 3 4 5 6 7 Year Old Boys Girls Pretend Play with Campfire / Fruits/ BBQ/ Exploration Bug Catching Kit Full Camping Gear Set for Toddler Indoor Outdoor Pretend-Play GameKids Camping Set with Tent - MITCIEN Camping Gear Toys for Boys - Include Tent for Kids/Campfire/Oil Lamp/Pretend Food - Camping Set for Child Age 3 4 5 6 Year OldKids Camping Set with Tent - MITCIEN Camping Gear Toys for Boys - Include Tent for Kids/Campfire/Oil Lamp/Pretend Food - Camping Set for Child Age 3 4 5 6 Year Old